What Is Extracorporeal Shock Wave Therapy?

 Shock wave therapy is an outpatient procedure.
 A probe is placed on the skin after a gel is applied to help conduct the shock waves.
 High- or low-energy waves may be used.
 High-energy waves may cause pain and require a local or regional anesthetic.
 Low-energy shock wave therapy often is performed without anesthesia.
 Therapy is more successful with active patient participation where the patient tells the therapist whether or not the probe is at the area of pain.
 One or more treatment sessions may be needed.

 Patients typically bear weight after treatment.
-Patients are advised to reduce the level of physical activity for one to two weeks after treatment.
+Patients are advised to reduce the level of physical activity for 1-2 weeks after treatment.
 Shock wave therapy may give good outcomes for some tendon problems or chronic degenerative conditions.
 Examples include Achilles tendinitis and plantar fasciitis.

 The main complications are pain and hypersensitivity at the site of treatment.
 These problems typically resolve with time.
 Pain and disability may persist when shock wave therapy is not successful.